Klyuchevskaya Sopka

 Klyuchevskaya Sopka (Ключевская сопка; also known as Klyuchevskoi, Ключевской) is an active stratovolcano, the highest mountain of Siberia and the highest active volcano of Eurasia.
 Its steep, symmetrical cone rises roughly 100 km inland from the Bering Sea.
 The volcano is part of the Volcanoes of Kamchatka UNESCO World Heritage Site.
 Klyuchevskaya Sopka is ranked 15th in the world by topographic isolation.

 Klyuchevskaya appeared 7,000 years ago.
 Its first recorded eruption occurred in 1697, and it has been almost continuously active ever since, as have many of its neighboring volcanoes.
 It was first climbed in 1788 by Daniel Gauss and two other members of the Billings Expedition.
 No other ascents were recorded until 1931, when several climbers were killed by flying lava on the descent.
 As similar dangers still exist today, few ascents are made.

 Eruptions

 Klyuchevskaya Sopka has erupted 110 times during the Holocene Epoch.

 Eruptions in the 2000s

-2007: Beginning in early January, Klyuchevskaya Sopka began another eruption cycle.
+2007: Beginning in early January to February, Klyuchevskaya Sopka began another eruption cycle.
 Students from the University of Alaska Fairbanks and scientists of the Alaska Volcano Observatory traveled to Kamchatka in the spring to monitor the eruption.
-On 28 June, the volcano began to experience the largest explosions so far recorded in this eruption cycle.
-An ash plume from the eruption reached a height of 10. km before drifting eastward, disrupting air traffic between the United States and Asia and causing ashfalls on Alaska's Unimak Island.
+On 28 June, the volcano began to experience the largest explosions so far recorded in this eruption cycle, with the Colour Code raising to Red.
+An ash plume from the eruption reached a height of 10 km before drifting eastward, disrupting air traffic between the United States and Asia and causing ashfalls on Alaska's Unimak Island.